 I went through a cursory search effort and asked in three shops, including the incumbent that had been the AoR for over forty years.
-I had a brief phone conversation with each of the three about what we thought we needed.
+I had brief communications/phone calls with each of the three about what we thought we needed.
 Following these brief conversations, all three were scheduled to come in on the same day.

 The first in was the incumbent.
 They showed up at the reception desk wearing baseball uniforms and carrying bats.
 At first, I thought they might have just come from a game.
 As it turned out, they were pushing a concept they called the Business Assistance Team—the BAT.
 It was a short meeting.

 The second meeting went better.
 Two people presented a Gold-Silver-Bronze approach to reward our B-2-B targets.
 They had concept boards, copy platforms, and a reasonably good rationale.
 We were impressed with the fact that they had presented so much with so little input—and we liked them.
 As they were leaving our conference room, the president and I quietly acknowledged to each other that we would give our business to this second group.
 We just had to get through one last presentation.
 Then we’d make the call and tell the second group to get started.

 The third agency pitch was from of a fellow named Dick Day, director of account service at Healey Schutte & Comstock.
 We were anticipating another short meeting—having pretty much made up our minds on agency number two.
 He sat down, opened his brief case and took out a blank yellow pad.
 That was all he brought.
 I’m thinking that this was going to be a really short meeting.